 Today, the college reaches the audience it wants through its digital presence.
 It creates its own content in a digital magazine, blogs, videos, podcasts, photographs, live streaming, etc. It regularly posts fascinating and fun stories about campus life on its own channels and shares the college’s stories broadly on social media.

 Now if the college gets traditional media coverage, they make the most of it, but they don’t spend all their time pitching reporters.
-The college has its own media outlet and tells its “good news” stories using brand journalism.
+The college has become its own media outlet and tells its “good news” stories using brand journalism.

 MAKING CONTENT MATTER